mindspore-ai/docs/docs/mindformers/docs/source_en/feature/parallel_training.md

 ## MindSpore Transformers Distributed Parallel Application Practices

-In the [Llama3_1-70B fine-tuning configuration](https://gitee.com/mindspore/mindformers/blob/master/research/llama3_1/llama3_1_70b/finetune_llama3_1_70b.yaml#) file provided on the official website, multiple distributed parallelism strategies are used to improve the training efficiency in the multi-node multi-device environment.
-The main parallelism strategies and key parameters involved in the configuration file are as follows:
+In the [Qwen3 fine-tuning configuration](https://gitee.com/mindspore/mindformers/blob/master/configs/qwen3/finetune_qwen3.yaml) file provided on the official website, multiple distributed parallelism strategies are used to improve the training efficiency in the multi-node multi-device environment.
+The main parallelism parameters involved in the configuration file are as follows:

-- **Data parallelism**: No additional data parallelism is enabled (`data_parallel: 1`).
+- **Data Parallelism**: Input data is sharded and distributed across different computing devices for parallel processing.
-- **Model parallelism**: A model is sliced into eight parts, which are computed on different devices (`model_parallel: 8`).
+- **Model Parallelism**: The model is partitioned into multiple segments, which are computed on different devices.
-- **Pipeline parallelism**: A model is divided into eight pipeline phases, which run on different devices in sequence (`pipeline_stage: 8`).
+- **Pipeline Parallelism**: The model is divided into multiple pipeline stages, which run sequentially on different devices.
-- **Sequence parallelism**: After it is enabled (`use_seq_parallel: True`), the inputs of LayerNorm and Dropout at the Transformer layer are sliced by sequence.
-In this way, each device only needs to process part of LayerNorm and Dropout, reducing the model GPU memory usage.
+- **Sequence Parallelism**: Sequence parallelism is enabled, where the inputs to LayerNorm and Dropout within Transformer layers are partitioned along the sequence dimension.
+This allows each device to process only a portion of the LayerNorm and Dropout operations, thereby reducing model GPU memory usage.
-- **Multi-copy parallelism**: Sequential scheduling algorithm is used to control the parallelism of fine-grained multi-branch operations (`fine_grain_interleave: 2`), improving the overlap of computing and communications.
+- **Multi-Replica Parallelism**: Fine-grained multi-branch parallelism is controlled through an execution scheduling algorithm to improve the overlap of computation and communication.
-- **Optimizer parallelism**: The calculation of optimizers is distributed to multiple devices to reduce memory usage (`enable_parallel_optimizer: True`).
+- **Optimizer Parallelism**: Optimizer computations are distributed across multiple devices to reduce memory consumption.

 > Sequential parallelism must be turned on at the same time that fine-grained multicopy parallelism is turned on.

-With the preceding configurations, the distributed training on Llama3_1-70B can effectively utilize hardware resources in a multi-node multi-device environment to implement efficient and stable model training.
+With the preceding configurations, the distributed training on Qwen3 can effectively utilize hardware resources in a multi-node multi-device environment to implement efficient and stable model training.